Internal Links

 travelled so far.
 I have learnt quite a few things about enjoying astro-holidays

 to the full since then.
-When you are a single traveller like me you will only really
+When you are a single traveller, like me, you will only really

 enjoy a holiday if you are in the company of like-minded friends who are tolerant